 ES is the main extensor of trunk.
-When the ES fascicles of one side act together, they produce combined lateral flexion and rotation to the same side (Palastanga et al., 2002).
-During asymmetric lifts, the support of the external load is shifted from the large ES muscles to smaller, less capable oblique muscles (Marras and Mirka, 1992).
-Biomechanically, ES has smaller moment arm than oblique muscles referring to lumber joint, so ES is less efficient to support of the external moment generated by upper body weight and hand loads.
+When the ES fascicles of one side act together, they produce combined lateral flexion and rotation to the same side [17].
+During asymmetric lifts, the support of the external load is shifted from the large ES muscles to smaller, less capable oblique muscles [18].
+Biomechanically, ES has smaller moment arm than oblique muscles referring to lumber joint, so ES is less efficient to support external moment generated by upper body weight and hand loads.
 When the support of the external moment shifts from ES to oblique muscles, which also means shifting to more efficient muscles, the joint forces should reduce.
 However, oblique muscles are much weaker than ES, so they are less activated during symmetric lifting to minimize muscle fatigue.
-Furthermore, from observation (Figure 2), the participant tended to squat more as lifting origin became more asymmetric, which may also be a strategy of our body to reduce joint forces.
+Furthermore, from observation (Figure 2), the participant tended to squat-flex and twist his knee joints more as lifting origin became more asymmetric, which may also be a strategy of our body to reduce internal joint forces.

-According to NIOSH (NIOSH, 1981), the tolerance level for compression loading of the spine is expected to be around 3400 N. At this level of compression, micro fractures of the vertebral endplate begin to occur.
-The threshold limits for spine lateral and A-P shear are probably less than 900 N (Marras and Davis, 1998).
-Reducing A-P shear and compressive forces should be considered a priority to prevent LBDs (Marras and Davis, 1998).
+According to NIOSH [19], the tolerance level for compression loading of the spine is expected to be around 3400 N. At this level of compression, micro fractures of the vertebral endplate begin to occur.
+The threshold limits for spine lateral and A-P shear are probably less than 900 N [16].
+Reducing A-P shear and compressive forces should be considered a priority to prevent LBDs [16].
 In this study, joint forces did not exceed the limitation.
 However, if certain factors such as lifting speed, lifting height and lifting weight become more demanding, joint forces may exceed the tolerance level, and long time working under those circumstances may develop LBDs.

-The average maximum L5/S1 compression force derived from ten subjects by Marras et al.'s EMG assisted model (Marras and Davis, 1998) was 3600N, 3900N and 4050N for asymmetric lifting of 0°, 30° and 60° toward right, which was presented graphically.
+The average maximum L5/S1 compression force derived from ten subjects by Marras et al.'s EMG assisted model [16] was 3600N, 3900N and 4050N for asymmetric lifting of 0°, 30° and 60° toward right, which was presented graphically.
 Compression forces increased as the lifting origin became more asymmetric, which was contradicted with this study.
 A-P shear force was approximately 910N, 850N and 830N for 0°, 30° and 60° asymmetry respectively.
 Comparing with this study, both A-P shear force deceased as the lifting origin became increasingly asymmetric, but the force predicted by Marras et al. was about 350N higher than this study.
 Lateral shear force predicted by them ranged from 210N to 350N, which was far higher than the values predicted by AnyBodyTM in this study.
 Generally, they found compression and lateral shear forces increased as the lift origin became more asymmetric, whereas A-P shear force decreased.
 The EMG assisted model is based on the assumption that the muscle tension correlates well with the electrode potential.
-This assumption should provide that the muscle contraction is isometric, that is muscle fiber lengths remain unchanged during force production (NIOSH, 1992).
-However during dynamic situation, when muscle fibers generates force as well as change their lengths, sliding action of muscle fibers underneath the fixed surface electrodes, also induces electrode potential (NIOSH, 1992).
+This assumption should provide that the muscle contraction is isometric, that is muscle fiber lengths remain unchanged during force production [20].
+However during dynamic situation, when muscle fibers generates force as well as change their lengths, sliding action of muscle fibers underneath the fixed surface electrodes, also induces electrode potential [20].
 Unless the dynamic part of the electrode potential is separated from the gross electrode potential, EMG may not accurately estimate force generation by the muscle fibers.